Last updated 9 May 2022

 The scope for a person within a Not for Profit who is contracted by a government or corporate agency to make disclosures about that government or corporate agency appears to be an untested area of law.

 While whistleblowing protections for the corporate sector have been strengthened in the past few years, their scope and strength remain contested, especially for those engaged in the public sector.

-Only some Not for Profits have obligations and protections under whistleblowing legislation
+Do Not for Profits have obligations and protections under whistleblowing law?

 The 2019 Whistleblowing reforms (“The Whistleblower Act”) to the corporate sector do not cover all Not for Profits.